-A sluggish lymphatic system can also have an impact on blood pressure, a blockage in the lymphatic system can cause swollen tissue, although not always, this may cause a condition called lymphodema, these are some of the symptoms:
+A sluggish lymphatic system can also have an impact on blood pressure.
+A blockage in the lymphatic system can sometimes cause swollen tissue.
+This may cause a condition called lymphodema, symptoms may include:

 There are six components that make up the lymphatic system as detailed below:

 The Thoracic Duct, also referred to as the left lymphatic duct, is the body's largest lymphatic vessel, which can be compared to veins.
 It carries more than 70% of waste from lymph nodes.
 This waste is emptied into the subclavian veins, which take this waste, together with blood to the heart.
 The heart pumps the lymph and fresh blood into the bloodstream, and waste is excreted from the body via the kidneys, bowels, lungs and skin.